This section only applies to user agents, data mining tools, and conformance checkers.

 For HTML documents, user agents must use the parsing rules described in this section to generate the DOM trees.
 Together, these rules define what is referred to as the HTML parser.

-While the HTML form of HTML5 bears a close resemblance to SGML and XML, it is a separate language with its own parsing rules.
+While the HTML syntax described in this specification bears a close resemblance to SGML and XML, it is a separate language with its own parsing rules.

 Some earlier versions of HTML (in particular from HTML2 to HTML4) were based on SGML and used SGML parsing rules.
 However, few (if any) web browsers ever implemented true SGML parsing for HTML documents; the only user agents to strictly handle HTML as an SGML application have historically been validators.
 The resulting confusion — with validators claiming documents to have one representation while widely deployed Web browsers interoperably implemented a different representation — has wasted decades of productivity.
 This version of HTML thus returns to a non-SGML basis.

-Authors interested in using SGML tools in their authoring pipeline are encouraged to use XML tools and the XML serialization of HTML5.
+Authors interested in using SGML tools in their authoring pipeline are encouraged to use XML tools and the XML serialization of HTML.